diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 M' M
 ~~~

-is compacted to a new Turing machine $$ M^{''} $$ by the following process.
+is compacted to a new Turing machine $$  M ^ { \prime \prime } $$ by the following process.

-First, we change the name of their states so that the two set of states are disjoint ( this is true for implicitly declared states and transitions like the REJ state).
+First, we change the name of their states so that the two set of states are disjoint ( this is true for implicitly declared states and transitions like the REJ state too).

 ~~~
 :: M [0, 1] [0, 1]+[' '] {